oracle/cloudtestdrive/DataScience/lab100/lab.md

 Please follow the [prerequisites](../prereq/lab.md) first in case you don't have these yet.

-# Download the required dataset
+# Upload House Sales Data

 Download the dataset with the house prices and characteristics.
 - Download [The training dataset](./data/housesales.csv) (the dataset is public)